qlever-dev/qlever-docs/docs/qleverfile.md

-`TEXT_INDEX`, `--text-index`: Four options: `none` (no text index), `from_literals` (create a text index from all literals in the dataset), `from_text_records` (create a text index from the givens "words" and "docs" file, see the next two variables / options), and `from_literals_and_text_records` (create a text index from both literals and the given "words" and "docs" file).
+`TEXT_INDEX`, `--text-index`: Four options: `none` (no text index), `from_literals` (create a text index from all literals in the dataset), `from_text_records` (create a text index from the givens "words" and "docs" file, see `TEXT_WORDS_FILE` and `TEXT_DOCS_FILE` below), and `from_literals_and_text_records` (create a text index from both literals and the given "words" and "docs" file).
 Default: `none`.

-`TEXT_WORDS_FILE`, `--text-words-file`: The name of the file containing the word occurrences for the text index, one line per occurrence, in the format `word or <IRI> TAB 0 or 1 TAB text record id TAB always 1`.
-Default:
+`TEXT_WORDS_FILE`, `--text-words-file`: The name of the file containing the word occurrences for the text index, one line per occurrence with four tab-separated columns each, in the format `word or <IRI> TAB 0 or 1 TAB text record id TAB always 1`.
+Default: `<NAME>.wordsfile.tsv`.
-`<NAME>.wordsfile.tsv`.

-`TEXT_DOCS_FILE`, `--text-docs-file`: The name of the file containing the text records for the text index, one line per record, in the format `text record id TAB text`.
+`TEXT_DOCS_FILE`, `--text-docs-file`: The name of the file containing the text records for the text index, one line per record with two tab-separated columns each, in the format `text record id TAB text`.
 Default: `<NAME>.docsfile.tsv`.

 `INDEX_BINARY`, `--index-binary`: The binary for building the index, when using `SYSTEM = native`.
 The binary must either be in your `PATH` or you must